mareru/webdriverIO-shop-demo/README.md

 - Super simple setup
 - Full integration with [WebdriverIO](http://webdriver.io/)
-- Over 150 predefined steps that cover almost everything you need, you can start writing tests right away
 - Easy integration with cloud services like [Sauce Labs](https://saucelabs.com/)
-- Integration of WebdriverIO's Multiremote functionality
-- Easy to run tests in parallel

 # How to write a test